thefriedbee/CarpoolSim/README.md

     TrafficAnalysisZone: +Polygon geometry
 ```

-Another dataset is necessary to define the trip demands by providing the following minimal required set of information.
+Another dataset is necessary to define the travel demands by providing the following minimal required set of information.

 ```mermaid
 classDiagram